New Hartford, New York Little League Baseball

 February 2024 - After three years of departing Fundraising Coordinator Alan Leist's efforts, sponsorship fees have increased substantially to keep pace with increased league expenses and revenue generation is at an all-time high, with the league's operating budget reaching $70,000/year.
 With heavy competition to sponsor teams at the Majors level and some existing sponsors bowing out, board members make the decision to grant teams to our most generous sponsors over the preceding decade.
 Majors teams are given to Strategic Financial Services, Nimey's New Generation Cars, and Mastrovito Hyundai, joining longtime sponsors Cliff's Local Market, Parkway Drugs, and Fire Department.

 July 2024 – For the first time in league history, New Hartford wins both District 10 All-Star Championship Tournaments in the same season (pictured right).
+Both wins come against Utica, who has re-emerged as the perennial source of competition in District 10.

 July 2024 - New Hartford Little League wins its fourth Section 2 Championship, defeating District 37 Champion North Central 9-6.
 The team, coached by Sal Paladino, Andy Weimer, Ben Perra, and Billy Ryan, finishes #6 in the New York State Tournament.